secnnet/Splunk-Search-Queries/README.md

-Hey there! 👋🏼
+Hello,

-I just wanted to let you know that I've uploaded a spreadsheet for you filled with Splunk search queries related to security.
-How awesome is that? 😎
+I hope this message finds you well.
+I am pleased to inform you that I have recently uploaded a comprehensive spreadsheet containing a variety of Splunk search queries specifically tailored for security purposes.

-And the best part is that you have the freedom to change and amend these search queries according to your preferences.
-So, feel free to make any adjustments that you think will work best for you.

-Oh, and just a heads up, I'll occasionally update the spreadsheet and include a version number.
-So make sure to keep an eye out for any updates!

-Hope you find this helpful and have a great day! 🤗
+One of the key features of this resource is its flexibility: you are more than welcome to modify and adapt the search queries to suit your unique requirements and preferences.
+This ensures that you have full control over the customization process, enabling you to achieve optimal results.

+Please note that I will periodically update the spreadsheet to reflect the latest advancements and improvements in the field.
+Each update will be accompanied by a version number, so I encourage you to stay vigilant for any changes to ensure you have access to the most current information.

+I trust that you will find this resource both valuable and user-friendly.
+Should you have any questions or require further assistance, please do not hesitate to reach out.

+Wishing you a productive and successful day.